influxdata/telegraf/docs/CONFIGURATION.md

 them with $.
 For strings the variable must be within quotes (ie, "$STR_VAR"), for numbers and booleans they should be plain (ie, $INT_VAR, $BOOL_VAR)

+When using the `.deb` or `.rpm` packages, you can define environment variables in the `/etc/default/telegraf` file.

 ## Configuration file locations

 The location of the configuration file can be set via the `--config` command